Treaty of London (1604): Early peace proposals

 mutual distrust and United Provinces pressure made any agreement impossible.
 Despite this however diplomatic routes were open between England, Albert, and his wife, Isabella Clara Eugenia (Philip's sister).
 Letters from representatives showed that Albert, Isabella Clara Eugenia, and Philip were still anxious for peace despite their difference in policies.
 Philip wanted to preserve the hegemony of the Spanish empire, whilst the Archduke and Isabella sought peace and friendly relations.

+The concern of the government in Madrid was to improve their dire military situation in the Netherlands by reducing or stopping English help to the Dutch rebels.
+Meanwhile, Johan van Oldenbarnevelt, heading the delegation of the States of Holland, tried to attract the complicity of the new English monarch in the conflict in Flanders, of which the focus was the Siege of Ostend.
+The siege had become a struggle of bloody attrition after just over two years.
+Spain had also sent a 4th Spanish Armada in 1601, the town of Kinsale was held, and besieged by English forces led by the Earl of Mountjoy.
+This ended in defeat when Kinsale surrendered in 1602.
+The defeat thus weakened Spanish resolve in the war against England.

 After the death of Queen Elizabeth I in 1603, her successor, James I, quickly sought to end the long and draining conflict.
 By this time Spanish hopes of a decisive military victory in the Netherlands, or a successful invasion of England, were relatively remote.
 James was an idealistic practitioner of Christian peace and unity and also the son and successor to Mary, Queen of Scots, whose execution had been a proximate cause of the conflict.
 Philip III of Spain had also inherited the war from his predecessor, Philip II, and his treasuries had also been drained and so he warmly welcomed the offer and ordered the commencement of the difficult negotiations that followed.

-The concern of the government in Madrid was to improve their dire military situation in the Netherlands by reducing or stopping English help to the Dutch rebels.
-Meanwhile, Johan van Oldenbarnevelt, heading the delegation of the States of Holland, tried to attract the complicity of the new English monarch in the conflict in Flanders, of which the focus was the Siege of Ostend.
-The siege had become a struggle of bloody attrition after just over two years.

 The first moves towards peace were taken in June 1603, when Juan de Tassis headed a Spanish–Flemish Commission which visited London, seeking truces and mutual good faith.
 Tassis was despatched to England by Philip III of Spain to explore the possibilities for a settlement following Elizabeth's death.

 Archduke Albert had already sent his envoy Charles de Ligne, prince-count of Arenberg, to London and was joined by Juan de Tassis, in September 1603.
 Although De Tassis lacked full negotiating powers he was active behind the scene the following month in preparation for a settlement.

 Treaty

 At the end of 1603, the constable of Castile arrived in Brussels with the authorisation to conclude the treaty if one could be negotiated.
 On 19 May 1604, with the constable still waiting in the wings, the rest of the Habsburg delegation arrived in London and the English negotiating team was appointed.
+The meetings took place in Somerset House, probably in the hall used by the Queen's council.